God is Near

 Posted by Scott-Glennis on Wednesday, February 03, 2010

-After Jesus had been in Samaria and Galilee, where he healed the nobleman’s son, and had spoken to the Samaritan women about living water and true worship.
+After Jesus had been in the area of Galilee where he healed the nobleman’s son and in region of Samaria where he had spoken to the Samaritan women about living water and true worship.
 The time came for Jesus to get up and go to Jerusalem for the feast of the Jews (Jn5:1).
-We aren’t told specifically what feast this was, but it was probably one of the major three feasts in which attendance was required; the feast of Passover, the feast of Tabernacles or the feast of Pentecost.
-Jesus kept these feasts as the Messiah, and used them as an occasion to teach and to work miracles.
+We aren’t told specifically what feast this was, but it was probably one of the major three feasts in which attendance was required; the Feast of Passover, the Feast of Tabernacles or the Feast of Pentecost.
+Although he was the anticipated Messiah, Jesus kept these feasts and used them as an occasion to teach and to work miracles.

-Whichever feast it was Jesus would be going; entering Jerusalem through the Sheep Gate.
-The lambs destined for Temple sacrifice for Passover were brought in through this gate.
+Whichever Feast it was Jesus would be going to he entered Jerusalem through the Sheep Gate.
+The lambs destined for Temple sacrifice during Passover were brought in through this gate.
 Jesus is our perfect Passover Lamb (I Cor.5:7; Isa.53:5-6).
-Just inside of the gate there was a great multitude of sick people laying, sitting or standing around by the pool of Bethesda (Jn 5:2-3), a well-known place where people gathered because of the pool’s reputed healing occurrences.
+Just inside of the gate there were a great multitude of sick people laying, sitting or standing around by the pool of Bethesda (Jn 5:2-3), a well-known place where people gathered because of the pool’s reputed healing occurrences.

 For an angel went down at a certain time into the pool and stirred up the water; then whoever stepped in first, after the stirring of the water, was made well of whatever disease he had” (vs. 4).

-These people may have desired to attend the feast inside the Temple but their physical condition kept them waiting by the pool for a healing.
-There were a lot of sick folk lying around but Jesus notices one man in Pool of Bethesdaparticular lying helpless on a sleeping pad.
+These needy people may have desired to attend the feast inside the Temple but their physical condition kept them waiting by the pool for a healing.
+There were many sick laying all around but Jesus notices one man in Pool of Bethesdaparticular lying helpless on a sleeping pad.
 Jesus took the time to stop and consider the plight of this man (already knowing why this man had been in his paralyzed condition for 38 years).
 Jesus, full of compassion, approached him and asked “Do you want to be made well?”
-Jesus gave this man an opportunity to respond to His question and then patiently waited for the paralyzed man’s answer.
+Jesus gave this man an opportunity to respond to His question and patiently waited for the paralyzed man’s answer.
 I wonder why would this man be languishing there if he didn’t want to be made well.
 The sick man answers Jesus’ question by saying, “Sir, I have no man to put me into the pool when the water is stirred up; but while I am coming, another steps down before me” (Jn5:6, 7).

 Jesus’ instruction was unconventional from the way healings at the pool had previously been manifested.
 It is possible that we may limit God by thinking that He has to do things the only way we understand them.
 God is beautiful for situations (Ps 48:2), He can intervene whichever way He sees fit.
 Jesus asked this man to respond, to act on His Word; “Rise Up”.
 This paralyzed man must have recognized the authority in which Jesus spoke; he subsequently obeyed the command to take up his bed and walk.
 I wonder if we sometimes wait around, witnessing God working in the lives of others but cannot quite believe to receive a touch for ourselves.
 Do we stand upon the authority of the Word of God recognizing the presence of the Lord himself?

 Maybe you feel paralyzed by years of addiction or other weaknesses that seem to overwhelm you; controlling many aspects of your life.
 The enemy’s projections and condemnations beat you down with powerlessness and shame.
 It is hard to believe how you could ever be free from this bondage.
 In the account above of the man that was healed, we recognize that God is speaking to us about getting up and walking away from sin but somehow it’s beyond our ability to do.
-We hate willfully repeating it and ask God to heal us often, but continue the cycle of sin.
-We must be willing to allow God to expose and come into the light so we can correct our course now while we still have breath on the earth.
-“For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries.”
-(Heb10:26, 27)
+We hate willfully repeating sinful behavior and ask God to heal us often, but we continue in the cycle of sin.
+We must be willing to allow God to expose and bring into the light our sin so he can lovingly correct our course now while we still have breath on the earth.
+“For if we sin willfully after we have received the knowledge of the truth, there no longer remains a sacrifice for sins, but a certain fearful expectation of judgment, and fiery indignation which will devour the adversaries” (Heb 10:26, 27).

 “What will you do in the appointed day, and in the day of the feast of the LORD?”
 Hosea 9:5